flaviomassaroni/Anatomy-Aware-Pose-Estimation-on-Lightweight-Networks/anatomy-aware-pose/README.md

 **Baseline behavior (measured):** the baseline (no STL) has AVR = 30.6% on COCO val and AVR = 48.2% on OCHuman — confirming that occlusion drives anatomical violations.
-After adding the STL, the AVR should drop significantly; this is the main result we are after.
+The goal of the STL is to lower this AVR **without** destroying AP.
+Our first attempt at STL fine-tuning actually made both worse;
+the diagnosis and the fixes that followed are documented in Section 11.9.

 ---